Southwest Monsoon covers entire country after delay of five days: IMD | Science-Environment

 It is also one of the usual instances when monsoon has covered the national capital in the end.
 The monsoon covered its last outposts - the desert town of Jaisalmer and Ganganagar in Rajasthan - on Monday but evaded Delhi.
 It covered Barmer, another desert district in Rajasthan some two weeks before its normal onset date.
 On Tuesday, several parts of the NCR received rainfall following which the IMD declared monsoon's arrival in Delhi.

-However, its advancement over parts of west Rajasthan, Haryana, Delhi, and Punjab was halted due to unfavorable conditions like the westerlies, lack of any system that could push the monsoon winds further.
+However, its advancement over parts of west Rajasthan, Haryana, Delhi and Punjab was halted due to unfavourable conditions like the westerlies, lack of any system that could push the monsoon winds further.

 The IMD had predicted on June 13 that the monsoon would cover Delhi and nearby parts by June 15.
 On July 5, it said that the monsoon would reach Delhi by July 10.
 However, its forecast this time went haywire.

-The IMD has attributed the faulty forecast to the failure of numerical models.
+The IMD has attributed the faulty forecast to failure of numerical models.
 Last year, the Southwest Monsoon hit Kerala on June 5, four days after its normal schedule, but it covered the entire country on June 26.
+According to the IMD, in 2002, the Southwest Monsoon covered the entire country on August 15 -- a delay of a month, the longest since 1960 -- followed by 1987, when it covered the entire country on July 27.
+The earlier normal date for the Southwest Monsoon to cover the entire country was July 15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)